mind-and-motion/mind-and-motion.github.io/index.md

    <img src="{{ site.url }}{{ site.baseurl }}/assets/markus-klar.jpg" alt="Markus Klar">
 </div>

-Markus Klar is a Postdoc at the University of Glasgow.
-His research areas include optimization of dynamic interaction techniques, model-predictive control, and simulation of human-computer interaction.
+Markus Klar is a Postdoc in the Inference, Dynamics and Interaction group at the University of Glasgow.
+His research focuses on the simulation of human interactions with computers using biomechanical models, model-predictive control, and RL.
+As part of the [DIFAI](https://difai-project.org/}{DIFAI) project, he is working on active inference-based simulations and applications.

 <div style="clear: both;"></div>